-The Planning Commission will hold a public hearing for the proposed amendments on June 28, 2022.
+The Planning Commission held a public hearing for the proposed amendments on June 28, 2022.
 Following the public hearing and deliberations, the Planning Commission is expected to make a recommendation that Council on the proposed amendments.

-The Public Works Committee is expected to hold a briefing on the proposed amendments to the Tumwater Development Guide on July 7, 2022.
+The Public Works Committee held a briefing on the proposed private streets amendments to the Tumwater Development Guide on July 7, 2022.

-The General Government Committee is scheduled to review the proposed amendments in a briefing on July 13, 2022 and recommend that the ordinance be discussed at a City Council worksession.
+The General Government Committee will review the proposed amendments in a briefing on July 13, 2022 and recommend that the ordinance be discussed at a City Council worksession.
 The City Council is scheduled to review the amendments at a worksession on July 26, 2022 and consider the amendments on August 1, 2022.